This Writer Is Using Her Platform To Help Navajo People During COVID-19

 While the Navajo Nation may have one of the highest infection rates of any population, they have only a fraction of the resources.
 In addition to the issues that Navajo people are now facing because of the coronavirus pandemic, one third of Navajo residents do not have running water, or even electricity — a huge health and safety issue at any time, but especially now.

-It wasn’t until May 6 that the nation received its portion of coronavirus relief funding from the government, according to The Guardian.
+It wasn’t even until May 6 that the nation received its portion of coronavirus relief funding from the government, according to The Guardian.
 "It's hard under these conditions to adhere to CDC standards.
 How do you wash your hands with no easy access to water?
 How can you social distance when you have to carpool into town to get food?"
 Ornelas asks.
 "There were systemic issues that existed prior to this virus, that are now just magnified."

 Advertisement

 The Navajo Nation has a low population density, but it's common for three or so generations to live in one household, Ornelas explains.
-This means the risk of spread during a pandemic is high.
 According to her, there is no public transportation on the Navajo Nation in order for them to access grocery stores and other locales, and many depend on hitchhiking and carpooling.

-But as news of what was happening to the Navajo Nation spread, Ornelas' aunt commented that it was starting to depress her that everyone was focusing on the tragedy — and while Ornelas agrees the situation is awful, "poverty porn is an issue when it comes to outside awareness of Native people."
+But as news of what was happening to the Navajo Nation spread, Ornelas' aunt commented that it was starting to depress her that everyone was focusing solely on the tragedy — and while Ornelas agrees the situation is awful, "poverty porn is an issue when it comes to outside awareness of Native people."

 "My rez is a beautiful community filled with all types of people.
 In my family, there are artists, teachers, nurses, small business owners, and one of those guys that can do any home repair.
 We think of reservations as desolate, and they can be, but there are also pre-schools teaching Navajo language immersion, Tribal colleges filled with eager students, and street vendors who have found a way to put NFL logos on literally anything.
 The people who live and work there have hopes and goals and cheat days and regular lives," Ornelas says.